 At a time in our nation’s history when questions of equity are reshaping policy, what if higher education leaders contributed to this cause by prioritizing the financial well-being of underrepresented students?
 And how would this shared vision of higher education leadership focused on affordability and equity be realized in a post-COVID-19 world?

-Thanks to the ECMC Foundation, Partners for College Affordability and Public Trust and our organizational collaborators will take the first steps in making this vision of empowered trustees a reality.
+Thanks to the ECMC Foundation and the Michelson 20MM Foundation, Partners for College Affordability and Public Trust will take the first steps in making this vision of empowered trustees a reality.

 We start by documenting the best practices in a landscape study of institutions or systems that have experienced some success, whether on a small or large scale, in making college more affordable in measurable ways particularly for underrepresented students.